 Like its real-valued counterpart, NPA is an iterative method: each iteration solves a simpler "linearized" problem that is generated from the original equation system.
-At first glance, one might think that solving each linearized problem corresponds to solving an intra procedural dataflow-analysis problem-a topic that has a fifty-year history [Vyssotsky and Wegner 1963; Kildall 1973; Kam and Ullman 1976; Graham and Wegman 1976; Tarjan 1981b].
+At first glance, one might think that solving each linearized problem corresponds to solving an intraprocedural dataflow-analysis problem-a topic that has a fifty-year history [Vyssotsky and Wegner 1963; Kildall 1973; Kam and Ullman 1976; Graham and Wegman 1976; Tarjan 1981b].
 Unfortunately, this idea does not hold up to closer scrutiny.
 In particular, the sub-problems generated by NPA lie outside the class of problems that an intraprocedural dataflow analyzer handles, for a reason we now explain.

-When Newton's method is used in numerical-analysis problems, commutativity of multiplication is relied on to rearrange an expression of the form "aXb+cXd" into "abX+cdX," which equals "(ab+cd)X." In contrast, in interprocedural dataflow analysis, a dataflow value is typically an abstract transformer (i.e., it represents a function from sets of states to sets of states) [Cousot and Cousot 1978; Sharir and Pnueli 1981].
-Consequently, the "multiplication" operation is typically the reversal of function composition- $v_1 v_2 \stackrel{\text{def}}{=} v_2 \circ v_1$ -which is not a commutative operation.
-When NPA is used with a non-commutative semiring, an expression of the form "a X b + c X d" in the linearized problem cannot be rearranged: coefficients remain on both sides of variable X.
+When Newton's method is used in numerical-analysis problems, commutativity of multiplication is relied on to rearrange an expression of the form "c X + X d" in the linearized problem into one of the form "c X + d X," which equals "(c + d) X." In contrast, in interprocedural dataflow analysis, a dataflow value is typically an abstract transformer (i.e., it represents a function from sets of states to sets of states) [Cousot and Cousot 1978; Sharir and Pnueli 1981].
+Consequently, the "multiplication" operation is typically the reversal of function composition $v_1 v_2 \stackrel{\text{def}}{=} v_2 \circ v_1$ -which is not a commutative operation.
+When NPA is used with a non-commutative semiring, an expression "c X + X d" in the linearized problem cannot be rearranged: coefficients can appear on both sides of variables.

 From a formal-languages perspective, the linearized equation systems that arise in numerical analysis correspond to path problems described by regular languages.
-However, when expressions of the form "a X b + c X d" cannot be rearranged, the linearized equation systems correspond to path problems described by linear context-free languages (LCFLs).
+However, when expressions of the form "c X + X d" cannot be rearranged, the linearized equation systems correspond to path problems described by linear context-free languages (LCFLs).
 Conventional intraprocedural dataflow-analysis algorithms solve only regular-language path problems, and hence cannot, in general, be applied to the linearized equation systems considered on each round of NPA.
 Consequently, we are stuck performing classical fixed-point iteration on the LCFL equation systems.
 (Applying NPA's linearization transformation to one of the LCFL equation systems just results in the same LCFL equation system, and so one would not make any progress.)

 A preliminary study that we did indicated that (i) NPA was not an improvement over conventional methods for interprocedural dataflow analysis, and (ii) 98% of the time was spent performing classical fixed-point iteration to solve the LCFL equation systems.
 If only we could apply a fast intraprocedural solver!
 In particular, Tarjan's path-expression method [Tarjan 1981a] finds a regular expression for each of the variables in a set of mutually recursive left-linear equations.
-The regular expressions are then evaluated using an appropriate interpretation of the regular operators +, \cdot , and $.^3$
+The regular expressions are then evaluated using an appropriate interpretation of the regular operators +, \cdot , and .